Chapter 18 — Writing a Module

 |---|---|---|

-| Registration | register(ctx) | Wire event listeners, verbs, formulas |
+| Registration | register(ctx) | Wire event listeners, verbs, formulas, persistence namespaces |

-| Initialization | init(world) | Set up module state in world |
+| Initialization | init(ctx) | Set up module state after all modules are registered |

-| Teardown | teardown(world) | Clean up on engine shutdown |
+| Teardown | teardown() | Clean up on engine shutdown |

 Registering Verbs